lucthev/choice/README.md

 ### selection.getSelection( )

 Returns an an instance of `Choice.Selection`.
-This has two properties, `start` and `end`, which contain the two integer pairs representing the start and end points of the selection. `Choice.Selection` has one instance method, `isCollapsed`, which returns true if the start and end points are the same; false otherwise.
+This has two properties, `start` and `end`, which contain the two integer pairs representing the start and end points of the selection. `Choice.Selection` has two instance methods:

+`isCollapsed` returns true if the start and end points are the same; false otherwise.

+`isBackwards` returns true if the selections represend a backwards selection; false otherwise.

 If the user’s selection is not contained within the root element, `getSelection` returns `false`.